The Saint Mother Theodore Guerin Scholarship is the College’s highest award for academic excellence, service and faith.

 To recognize students who embody the principles by which Mother Theodore Guerin lived and served, SMWC created the Saint Mother Theodore Guerin Scholarship Competition.
-Deadline to apply is Nov.
-7th.
-The College awards four full tuition scholarships.
+The deadline to apply for the scholarship is November 30, 2023.
+The College awards four (4) scholarships up to full-tuition awards and one (1) $4,000 towards the cost of room in Le Fer Hall.
 These are renewable for a total of four years.
-Each winner will also receive a tablet device.
-In addition, 10 students will be selected to receive a one-time participation award.

 Students must meet all of the following eligibility requirements in order to be considered for this scholarship.